dashaun/initializr-plusplus/README.md

 Built-In Commands
        help: Display help about available commands
+       stacktrace: Display the full stacktrace of the last error.
+       clear: Clear the shell screen.
+       quit, exit: Exit the shell.
        history: Display or save the history of previously run commands
        version: Show version info
        script: Read and execute commands from a file.